QEC-pages/vecdec/README.md

 `dmin=(d-1)`, distance calculation will be terminated immediately so that a different circuit can be studied.

+Additional parameters relevant for this mode:

+- `finC` optional filename to read the list of codewords from (default: empty, do not read)
+- `outC` optional filename t write the full list of codewords to (default: empty, do not write)
+- `maxC` maximum number of codewords to read/write/create (default: 0, no limit)
+- `nfail` maximum weight of codewords above the minimum weight (default: 0, just keep the minimum weight codewords).  **TODO: rename this parameter -- right now it is shared with mode=0 and mode=1 but has different meaning!**

 ## Export the matrices

 This section describes operation with the command-line switch